Traditionally Modern Food

 • In a mixie jar take 1/2 cup of the mixture with 1/2 cup of water and grind it for around 2 minutes, gradually increasing the speed

-• Open the jar lid, mix once and add 3 - 5 tbsp of water and grind till it becomes smooth.
+• Open the jar lid, mix once and add 3 - 5 tablespoon of water and grind till it becomes smooth.
 Transfer the contents to a big utensil to hold the fermented batter.
 Give a break for 2-3 minutes as mixie tends to become hot while grinding dal

 • Repeat steps 3 and 4 for the remaining soaked mixture and grind; add the batter to the same utensil